"Hold fast to dreams, for if dreams die, life is a broken winged bird that cannot fly." Langston Hughes

 If you’ve just stumbled across my blog, or even if you’ve been a long time reader (in which case, I thank you wholeheartedly!), you know that I am a huge animal lover.
 So much so that I have my own little *herd* as I like to call them.
 I try to post pics of them in posts from time to time, but thought this might be a good addition to the blog as well.
-All of my animals except for the newest addition to the family are what I would call seniors.
-The youngest, we think, is about 9 or 10, and the oldest is 15 years old, and I hope to have them all around for many, many years.
-All are rescued from shelters, and in Bonkers’ case, was a foster failure.
-The newest member of the family is at the bottom of this page and his name is Snuggles.
-Morgan was just adopted last November from Page, AZ, and we think she is about 3.
+All of my animals are what I (and most shelters) would call seniors.
+As of this writing, my herd is the smallest it’s been in many, many years.
+There are two dogs and one cat.
+Max, the white cat featured in a few photos below, is thought to be 16 years old, but doesn’t act it one bit.
+I still have Sophie and Snuggles.
+I hope to have them all around for many, many years.
+Babs (the beautiful calico at the bottom of the page) passed away this past Halloween-time, from complications related to her diabetes which we discovered in December of 2021.